Matrix organization: types, pros, cons & examples guide

 Strong matrix

-In a strong matrix, the project manager has most of the decision-making power over the project, while the department head has more limited authority.
-This creates a strong organizational structure because the project manager has full ownership over the project.
-The department head can oversee the project but doesn’t make key decisions.
+In a strong matrix, the project manager has most of the decision-making power.
+The department head can oversee the project but doesn't make key decisions, giving the project manager full ownership.

 Read: Team structure: 10 effective ways to organize your team